DassHydro/dassflow2d/doc/SPHINX_DOCUMENTATION/source/Introduction/index.rst

 - Output files information  :ref:`output_data_guide`
 - How to pass information from Python to Fortran or from Fortran to python : presented via getters and setter thoughout :ref:`user_guide`

-..
-What to fill ? question de lilian ?
 **Information on code architecture and philosophy:**
 - Fortran architecture
 - Wrapping architecture